Online Adversarial Attacks: Experiments

-\xhdr{Q2: Online Attacks on Non-Robust Classifiers} \cut{ While previous work on online algorithms focused largely on the theoretical contribution, we are equally interested in their performance in practical applications, where the assumptions of the theory may not necessarily hold anymore.}We now conduct experiments on non-robust MNIST and CIFAR-10 classifiers.\cut{ We thus decide to propose the first comparison of online algorithms in the context of attacking non-robust MNIST and CIFAR-10 classifiers}.
+\xhdr{Q2: Online Attacks on Non-Robust Classifiers} \cut{ While previous work on online algorithms focused largely on the theoretical contribution, we are equally interested in their performance in practical applications, where the assumptions of the theory may not necessarily hold anymore.}We now conduct experiments on non-robust MNIST, CIFAR-10, and Imagenet classifiers.
 We report the average performance of all online algorithms, and the optimal offline algorithm \textsc{Opt} in Tab.~\ref{table:non_robust_table1}.
 For MNIST, we find that the two best online algorithms are \textsc{Single-Ref} and our proposed \algoname\ which approach the upper bound provided by \textsc{Opt}.
-For $k=10$ and $k=100$, \textsc{Single-Ref} is slightly superior while $k=1000$ \algoname\ is the best method with an average relative improvement of $15.3\%$.
+For experiments with $k<5$ please see~\S\ref{app:additional_results_small_k}.
+For $k=10$ and $k=100$, \textsc{Single-Ref} is slightly superior while for $k=1000$ \algoname\ is the best method with an average relative improvement of $15.3\%$.
 This is unsurprising as \algoname\ does not have any additional hyperparameters unlike \textsc{Single-Ref} which appears more sensitive to the choice of optimal thresholds and reference ranks, both of which are unknown beyond $k=100$ and non-trivial to find in closed form (see \S\ref{appendix:additional_results_larger_datasets} for details).
 On CIFAR-10, we observe that \algoname\ is the best approach regardless of attack strategy and the online attack budget $k$.
-A notable observation is that even conventional whitebox adversaries like FGSM and PGD can be turned into strong blackbox transfer attack strategies when carefully choosing datapoints to attack using an appropriate $\mathcal{A}$.
+Finally, for ImageNet we find that all online algorithms improve over the \textsc{Naive} baseline and approach saturation to the optimal offline algorithm, and as a result, all algorithms are equally performant---i.e. within error bars (see~\S\ref{appendix:detailed_non_robust_results} for more details).
+A notable observation is that even conventional whitebox adversaries like FGSM and PGD become strong blackbox transfer attack strategies when using an appropriate $\mathcal{A}$.